 You should also remember that you’ll need to go online at least once every 30 days to keep access to your downloads; this provides Spotify with the user data it needs to pay the artists you listen to.

 Here’s how to download music on Spotify on various devices.

 How to Download Music on Spotify From the Mac or Windows App

 1. Sign in to your account on your Mac or PC and go to your playlists or library.

 2. If you haven’t yet added music to your library or playlist, simply find some songs you enjoy and right-click on them to add them.
+You can even upload local music for your playlists.
 Alternatively, click the small three dots next to the song’s right-hand side to be given the opportunity to add it.

 3. Go to your library and playlist and look for the ‘Available Offline’ toggle to listen to the songs offline.
 In the 2021 version of Spotify, the toggle is located right next to the green “Play” sign.